 The worst part of being an “imposter” is that we often set ourselves up for a cycle of imposition and disappointment.
 We set near impossible goals for ourselves and sometimes miss the mark, reinforcing these feelings of inadequacy.
 At some point, we have to make it stop, and it starts with battling what’s inside of ourselves.
 You have to fight it – within yourself and in your workplace, if necessary, and it’s not an easy battle.

-The only way to really to beat imposter syndrome is to face it head on.
+The only way to really to beat imposter syndrome is to face it head on, and find someone in leadership that you can confide in about the way you’re feeling.
 Fake it ‘til you make it isn’t just a motto to be used lightly; it’s something we are all capable of.
 You might even realize you were never pretending all along.